burlachenkok/burlachenkok.github.io/_posts/2021-4-10-Poster-Faster-Non-Convex-Distributed-Learning-with-Compression.md

 # Poster session

 At the Communication Efficient Distributed Optimization workshop in a TRIPODS Institute for Theoretical Foundations of Data Science, I have presented a poster about [MARINA](https://arxiv.org/abs/2102.07845), which is my joint work with  [Eduard Gorbunov](https://eduardgorbunov.github.io/), [Zhize Li](https://zhizeli.github.io/), [Peter Richtárik](https://richtarik.org/).
-Thank you for the organizers, they have tried to simulate interactive poster sessions with a 2D game-like platform.
+Thank you to the organizers.
+They have tried to simulate interactive poster sessions with a 2D game-like platform.
 It was a lot of interesting posters.

 # Marina

 MARINA employs a novel communication compression strategy based on the compression of gradient differences which is reminiscent but different from the technique used in the DIANA method of Mishchenko et al. (2019).
-All our methods are superior to previous state-of-the-art methods in terms of the oracle/communication complexity.
+Our methods are superior to previous state-of-the-art methods in terms of the oracle/communication complexity.

 # General observations

 During the poster session in my booth, I have obtained the feeling that rather specialized algorithms for non-convex optimization are working with stationary points like [DIANA](https://arxiv.org/pdf/1904.05115.pdf) or [PAGE](https://arxiv.org/abs/2008.10898) has not been spread enough outside specialized groups in academia and specialized research groups in the industry worked on Federated Learning.

 No matter in what aspect of Science we’re working, I suggest for all practitioners in any company they work not to forget and ask themselves two questions: